Hamburger

 No legislation on transaction/business transfers except if provided in the employment contract.
 Where the contract of employment does not provide for a transfer of undertaking, consent of the employees is required for the transfer of the employment.
 Termination and rehiring is an alternative.

-The Labour Act prescribes that where an employer seeks to transfer any employee to another employer further to a transfer of business, the transfer shall be subject to the consent of the employee and the endorsement of the transfer upon the contract by an authorized labour officer.
+The Labour Act prescribes that where an employer seeks to transfer any employee to another employer further to a transfer of business, the transfer shall be subject to the consent of the employee and the endorsement of the transfer upon the contract by an authorized labor officer.
 The Labour Act is silent on when employee consent must be secured.
 However, it is best practice to secure consent before or at the time the transaction agreement is signed in order to avoid potential issues.
-This process is only applicable to the class of workers that are covered by the Labour Act, i.e., manual labour or clerical workers.
+This process is only applicable to the class of workers that are covered by the Labour Act, ie, manual labor or clerical workers.

 For other categories of employees not covered by the Labour Act, employers are not required to notify or inform employees prior to entering into transactions for the transfer of a business.
 The transfer of employees, and any consequential notifications, will therefore depend on the terms of the employment contract.
+However, it is best practice to notify the employees of such transactions to ensure a smooth transition.

 Norway